hydraulic-software/conveyor/guidebook/docs/tutorial.md

 !!! tip
     You can tick the checkmarks on this page to mark your progress.
 Their state is stored in a cookie.

 ## Step 1.
-Setting up

-* [x] Follow the instructions in [Setting up](setting-up.md) to install Conveyor and (optionally) supply certificates.
-* [x] Pick a URL for hosting your packages.
-This is where auto-updates will check for new versions.
-All you need is a directory on a web server.
-[You can use GitHub Releases](configs/download-pages.md#publishing-through-github) to host your repository files and GitHub Sites to host the generated `download.html` file.
-For testing you can also use `localhost`.
+Get the app and create a root key

+* [x] [Download Conveyor](setting-up.md) to install Conveyor.
+On macOS sure it's added to your path by using the GUI.

+You don't need to have any code signing certificates to use Conveyor or follow this tutorial.
+Nonetheless, Conveyor always needs cryptographic keys so it can at least self-sign your app.

+* [x] Run `conveyor keys generate` from a terminal.

+Later on you can provide other signing keys or connect Conveyor to a hardware security module, but for the tutorial we'll use self signing.

 ## Step 2.
 Create a template project